 4. BRIDES, DON’T WORRY ABOUT GETTING YOUR DRESS DIRTY

 I know it’s instinctive.
 Your dress is mostly likely white*.
 And expensive.
 And it probably drags on the ground.
 Obviously your natural reaction is to try and keep it clean!
 But, when you think about it…why?

 You’re wearing it for just one day of your whole life.
 A joyous day, where the last thing you want is the fear of a dirty hem limiting your fun.
 Do you really think your guests are going to judge you for enjoying your day?
 If your bridesmaids are clustered around the campfire, singing your favourite song, you’ll want to rush over and join them, even if it means ducking through a muddy field.
-If your photographer suggests getting some amazing golden light portraits, but it means walking down that sand road, forget the dust and get those gorgeous photos!
+If your photographer suggests getting some amazing golden light portraits, but it means walking down that sandy road, forget the dust and get those gorgeous photos!
 I’m never going to make you literally sit in dirt, but I promise you that all wedding dresses get dirty underneath during the day, however hard you try.
 So you might as well forget about the dress and concentrate on making amazing memories!

 5. SKIP THE TRADITIONS THAT DON’T FEEL LIKE YOU